SquadcastHub/squadcasthub.github.io/pages/mydoc/manage_your_profile.md

 ![](images/manage_account_1.png)

 **(2)** On your Profile page, you can
-- Edit Email ID and Mobile Number
+- Edit your First Name, Last Name and Mobile Number
 - Change password
 - [Update Personal Notification Rules](notification-rules).
 If your Squadcast Organization is integrated with Slack/Google Hangouts, the same will be indicated here as well
 - View the Escalation Policies, Squads and Schedules you are part of